 As the chart is used, it’s important to give real life examples first and then, as the story is shared, pausing and questioning about story quotes and events helps the students see and hear how readers think about the text.

 Once students have a feel of how to infer, it’s time to practice with your book examples.
 Now, when you do this, you want to be very familiar with the text and have specific examples in mind that you will use for discussion.
 I would suggest blowing up the T-chart to poster size and provide your students with sticky notes.

 As the book is read, share the story examples selected and allow your students to turn and talk with their elbow partners to share what they infer, The sticky notes can be “pasted” to the poster.
 The page size version can also be used if you’re in a pinch.
-For a video model of the lesson, you can check out the Facebook Live post I did explaining it all.

 Since many of the inferences made will focus on Frankie, it makes sense to write a RAFT paper from Frankie’s Point of View.
 A RAFT paper stands for Role Audience Format and Topic.
 RAFT papers are intended to be used as a way to deepen understanding, and if you’ve followed my blog long, you know the reading-writing connection is really important to me.
 I love teaching writing, and I personally feel the best way to improve as readers and writers is to practice.
 So, whenever we can work in writing, I do.